Consumer Wi-Fi vs. Enterprise Wi-Fi: What SMBs Need to Know

 In addressing the needs of various environments, from homes and offices to large public venues, WiFi engineers carefully plan and deploy networks.
 This process includes selecting the right hardware, configuring software for maximum efficiency, and ensuring that the network can support the required number of devices and data loads.
 Additionally, they must implement robust security measures to protect networks against unauthorized access and cyber threats, and employ advanced WiFi technologies that enhance speed, range, and reliability.

-• Network design and optimization are fundamental to provide the necessary support for multiple devices and data loads.
+Key Takeaways • WiFi engineering centers on creating reliable wireless networks that meet specific performance and security standards. • Network design and optimization are fundamental to provide the necessary support for multiple devices and data loads. • As technology evolves, WiFi engineers must adapt to new standards and advanced methodologies to ensure future readiness.

 Fundamentals of Wi-Fi Engineering